 - Form industrial collaborations and contracts for biomarker discovery, validation and qualification using the department cores.

 - Train the next generation of pharmacists and pharmaceutical research scientists, well-versed in emerging key areas of drug development, prescription and patient monitoring (preclinical science, clinical trial science, pharmacogenomics, poly-pharmacy, regulatory science and biomarkers).

 Binghamton University's leadership and faculty carried out a process of defining transacademic areas of research and education focus, called Transdisciplinary Areas of Excellence (TAEs).
-Five TAEs were defined: healthcare; smart energy; citizenship, rights and cultural belonging; material and visual worlds; and sustainable communities.
+Five TAEs were defined: health sciences; smart energy; citizenship, rights and cultural belonging; material and visual worlds; and sustainable communities.

-The School of Pharmacy and Pharmaceutical Sciences was designed and founded to directly address the healthcare TAE, and research and education programs will be built around these University-wide themes.
+The School of Pharmacy and Pharmaceutical Sciences was designed and founded to directly address the health sciences TAE, and research and education programs will be built around these University-wide themes.

 - Vision: The Health Sciences Initiative at Binghamton University will improve health through cutting-edge basic, applied and translational research in health science fields and healthcare systems.

 - Theme 1: Disease Susceptibility, Pathogenesis and Prevention

 - Pharmaceutical sciences: brings existing projects and broad experience

 - Exemplar: Leading study of 1,000 school children in two-year interventional and molecular marker study of pro-inflammatory state